-Now he tried to justify their act as the protest was openly organized and not a secret event and all the students appeared on TV debates.
+Now he tried to justify their act as the protest was openly organized and not a secret event and all the students appeared in TV debates.
 And that where terrorism has gone today.
 Some people masquerading as intellectuals are robbing our youth of their mind and creating cultural pollution and hatred as a new ideology.
-And all these left wing groups did in the name of new ideology was creating India hatred.
+And all these left-wing groups did in the name of new ideology was creating India hatred.

 Now he explains every word in slogans to justify them –

 He says “Bharat” means Indian military establishment to a Kashmiri youth.
-He claims “Bharat ki Barbaadi” means end of military establishment in Kashmir.
-Since it is about ending only Indian military establishment that shows this group of people were actually against India and its military.
-This is the greatest insult for the men in uniform who die everyday in border.
-If Kashmiri youths are fed up with any military presence they should have held talks with government and not created such ruckus in a campus and instigated violence.
+He claims “Bharat ki Barbaadi” means the end of the military establishment in Kashmir.
+Since it is about ending only Indian military establishment that shows this group of people was actually against India and its military.
+This is the greatest insult for the men in uniform who die every day in the border.
+If Kashmiri youths are fed up with any military presence they should have held talks with the government and not created such ruckus in a campus and instigated violence.

-Lastly, he has also attached a video to show that it is in fact ABVP supporters who were shouting those anti India slogans.
-But this argument also falls flat because ABVP as an organization has already opposed this event, protested against it and filed complaint to stop this event.
+Lastly, he has also attached a video to show that it is, in fact, ABVP supporters who were shouting those anti-India slogans.
+But this argument also falls flat because ABVP as an organization has already opposed this event, protested against it and filed a complaint to stop this event.
 So if a few students found in this rally were also found in some other rally, that only makes them fringe elements and not real conspirators.
 Rather the left unions and JNUSU president went on air to support those slogans, and hence they are directly responsible for the treason.